ionic-team/capacitor-docs/docs/main/getting-started/installation.md

 ### Install Capacitor

-In the root of your app, install Capacitor's main npm depdencies: the core JavaScript runtime and the command line interface (CLI).
+In the root of your app, install Capacitor's main npm dependencies: the core JavaScript runtime and the command line interface (CLI).

 ```bash
 npm i @capacitor/core